theo-armour/theo-armour.testing/display-wikihouse-studio2/readme.md

 Bugs on browsers other than Chrome need not be reported until such time as the work settles down and an effort to support more browsers is initiated.

 ### Copyright and License
-All work herein is under a [MIT License](http://jaanga.github.io/libs/jaanga-copyright-and-mit-license.md) or a CC-BY-SA 4.0 license - as appropriate.
+All work herein is under an [MIT License](http://jaanga.github.io/libs/jaanga-copyright-and-mit-license.md) or a CC-BY-SA 4.0 license - as appropriate.

 ### WikiHouse Commons